De Montfort University Graduate Diploma in Law

 - Self study project on another area of law – written project; no exam

 The course is especially designed with the working professional in mind.
-The enrolment weekend in October runs over Friday 11 October, Saturday 12 October and Sunday 13 October 2019, and the four subsequent study weekends run from Saturday morning to Sunday afternoon.
-The study weekends for Year One are on
+The induction day will be held on a Saturday in September (date to be confirmed), and the four subsequent study weekends run from Saturday morning to Sunday afternoon.
+The study weekends for Year One are on:

 Teaching is conducted within the modern, airy lecture theatres and workshop rooms of the purpose-built new Law School building.

 Reaching Leicester could not be easier: the classrooms are ten minutes’ walk from the mainline station (London is 75 minutes by train), and the M1 and M69 motorways are a 15-minute drive away.
 The study sessions are compulsory and your attendance at these is required if you are to graduate from the course.